1. Car Seat Safety Information

 Medela Pumps should *NOT* be passed from user to user…..
 EVEN with new parts.
-(Unless, of course it is one of Medela’s two hospital grade closed-system pumps – the Symphony and the Lactina).
+(Unless, it is one of Medela’s two hospital grade closed-system pumps – the Symphony and the Lactina).

-4. Directory to out-of-town Baby Drives or Baby Gemachs
+4. Directory for out-of-town Baby Drives or Baby Gemachs

 Disclaimer: The St. Louis Baby Drive is a division of Vaad Hoeir Bikur Cholim, a non-profit 501(c)(3) organization.
 It seeks and provides infant and toddler goods and equipment to Jewish families in need.
 The St. Louis Baby Drive derives no profit from its operations.
 Each person utilizing the services of the St. Louis Baby Drive understands and acknowledges that all goods have been donated by third parties and are, in most instances, used equipment.
 The St. Louis Baby Drive makes no representation or warranty that any of the goods distributed meet any national, state or local government standards or that any of the goods are free from defects.
 It has not examined any of the equipment to determine their condition, their safety or their use for any particular purpose and expressly disclaims any obligation or responsibility in connection with the equipment.
 It is up to each individual to inspect and examine the equipment prior to use.
 The St. Louis Baby Drive shall have no liability whatsoever to any individual in connection with the use of the equipment distributed.
 Those using said equipment hereby waive any right to commence an action against the St. Louis Baby Drive for damages or other relief.